ADIR: Adaptive Diffusion for Image Reconstruction: Method

 \subsection{Diffusion based Image Reconstruction}

-We turn now to extend the guidance method of \cite{guidedDiff} to image reconstruction.
-First, we conceptually generalize their framework to inverse problems of the form \eqref{eq:observ_model}.
+We turn to extend the guidance method of \citep{guidedDiff} to image reconstruction.
+First, we generalize their framework to inverse problems in the form of \eqref{eq:observ_model}.
 Namely, given the observed image $\y$, we modify the guided reverse diffusion process to generate possible reconstructions of $\x$ that are associated with $\y$ rather than arbitrary samples of a certain class.
-Similarly to \cite{guidedDiff}, ideally, the guiding direction at the $t$ iteration should follow from (the gradient of) the likelihood function $p_{\y|\x_t}$.
+Similar to \citep{guidedDiff}, the guiding direction at iteration $t$ should follow (the gradient of) the likelihood function $p_{\y|\x_t}$.

-The key difference between our framework and \cite{guidedDiff} is that we need to base our method on the specific degraded image $\y$ rather than on a classifier that has been trained for each level of noise of $\{ \x_t \}$.
+The key difference between our framework and \citep{guidedDiff} is that we need to base our method on the specific degraded image $\y$ rather than on a classifier that has been trained for each level of noise of $\{ \x_t \}$.
 However, only the likelihood function $p_{\y|\x_0}$ is known, i.e., of the clean image $\x_0$ that is available only at the end of the procedure, and not for every $1 \leq t \leq T$.
 To overcome this issue, we propose a surrogate for the intermediate likelihood functions $p_{\y|\x_t}$.
-Our relaxation resembles the one in a recent concurrent work \cite{chung2022improving}.
+Our relaxation resembles the one in a recent concurrent work \citep{chung2022improving}.
 Yet, their sampling scheme is significantly different and has no adaptation ingredient.